 - Greece will bring it, even if the staging is something of a let-down that might hinder it from going all the way.

 - The points that Poland receives tend to have a clear bias towards the televote, but this year's 'Pray' has all the potential for being a hit with the juries.
-This might be enough to catapult them to the top-left corner of the scoreboard.
+This could be enough to catapult them to the top-left corner of the scoreboard.

 - Sweden is in the top pretty much by default, year after year.
 This is not an especially strong entry for the country but it should still land somewhere towards the bottom of the top 10.
+The semi-final performance makes me increasingly doubtful whether they should be on this list, however.

 - A similarly ever-successful participant, Ukraine too a lock-in for a top 10 finish, although probably in its second half.